Ria424/developers-animatesdk-docs/Document_object/Document23.md

 #### Usage

-document.backgroundColor
+Document.backgroundColor

 #### Description

-Property; `integer | string`; the color of the background, in one of the following formats:
+Property; `integer | string`; The color of the background, in one of the following formats:

 - A string in the format "#RRGGBB" or "#RRGGBBAA"